 Bistatic configurations have also been examined.
 In \cite{BistaticBoundsLFM}, the impact of system geometry and transmitted waveforms on the ambiguity function is analyzed in the context of a bistatic radar channel.
 The \ac{CRLB} is employed to assess estimation accuracy and to identify optimal bistatic \ac{Tx}–\ac{Rx} pairs for target tracking in a multistatic radar system.
 The analysis assumes transmission of a burst of \ac{LFM} pulses.

 The work in \cite{XuXieXu:C23} investigates the fundamental performance limits of collaborative sensing in perceptive mobile networks by deriving the \ac{CRLB} and analyzing the impact of system parameters such as the number of \acp{BS}, antennas, and target position relative to the \acp{BS}.
 The authors also propose a \ac{BS} selection algorithm to balance localization accuracy and complexity.
 However, the provided analysis does not consider \ac{OFDM} signaling and is limited to targets located along a straight road.
 In \cite{YaoZhaCai:C23}, the authors derive the \ac{CRLB} for single-target localization in a cloud radio access network system using \ac{OFDM} signals, assuming single-antenna devices.
 A closed-form \ac{CRLB} is obtained from the \ac{FIM}, capturing the impact of system parameters like subcarrier number, transmit power, and \ac{Rx} geometry on localization accuracy.
-A scenario incorporating reflective intelligent surfaces and the corresponding bound on target parameter estimation is investigated in \cite{11036615}.
 In \cite{SakGueBou:C21}, the authors investigate the problem of localizing a point scatterer using a \ac{MIMO}-\ac{OFDM} distributed system, where the communication waveform is reused for sensing.